discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 We anticipate this step will require input at the vendor end.
 There is a slim chance that these items are delivered before the content reaches Publisher: check content.

-**Questions to ExeterPremedia: How should we dela with this in SOAP messages?**
+**Questions to ExeterPremedia: How should we deal with this in SOAP messages?**

 ####Output: